-The Driving Standards Agency must be informed of any special needs when booking your
+The Driving Standards Agency must be informed of any special needs when booking your practical/theory driving tests.

-issue a new licence or allow you to keep the existing one,
+- issue a new licence or allow you to keep the existing one,

 - issue a time limited licence requiring a further assessment in the future,